Faithful Path Language Modeling for Explainable Recommendation over Knowledge Graph: Experimental Evaluation

-{\bf Benchmarked models.} Our baselines\footnote{The detailed description of each baseline and the selected fine-tuned hyper-parameters are listed in the README of our repository.} included three non-explainable knowledge-aware models based on regularization (CKE \cite{CKE10.1145/2939672.2939673}, CFKG \cite{AiACZ18}, KGAT \cite{Wang00LC19}), three knowledge-aware models based on reasoning paths (PGPR \cite{10.1145/3331184.3331203}, CAFE \cite{10.1145/3340531.3412038}, UCPR \cite{usercentric}), and the only proposed path-based causal language model (PLM\footnote{The original code of this method was not made available by the authors and our reproduced procedure can be found in the GitHub repository.}~\cite{10.1145/3485447.3511937}).
+{\bf Benchmarked models.} Our baselines\footnote{The detailed description of each baseline and the selected fine-tuned hyper-parameters are listed in the README of our repository.} included three non-explainable knowledge-aware models based on regularisation (CKE \cite{CKE10.1145/2939672.2939673}, CFKG \cite{AiACZ18}, KGAT \cite{Wang00LC19}), three knowledge-aware models based on reasoning paths (PGPR \cite{10.1145/3331184.3331203}, CAFE \cite{10.1145/3340531.3412038}, UCPR \cite{usercentric}), and the only proposed path-based causal language model (PLM\footnote{The original code of this method was not made available by the authors and our reproduced procedure can be found in the GitHub repository.}~\cite{10.1145/3485447.3511937}).
 We used the same framework of \cite{10.1007/978-3-031-28241-6_1}.
 Taking into account PEARLM, we report the best results gathered among a range of experiments conducted across the three dimensions: the language model size, the sampling size proportionate to the user set $|U|$, and the hop size (Section~\ref{sec:rq3}).
 For both PLM and PEARLM, we opt to train for a fixed number of iterations to emulate a realistic operational environment.
-This approach mirrors the real-world scenarios where recommender systems are trained within a fixed computational budget or timeframe, which naturally restricts the number of training iterations feasible.
-This decision enables our results to reflect more practical performance expectations and constraints.
+This approach mirrors real-world scenarios where recommender systems are trained within a fixed computational budget or timeframe, which naturally restricts the number of training iterations feasible.
+This decision allows our results to reflect more practical performance expectations and constraints.
+For both models, at inference time we generated 100 sequences using 30 beams, divided into 5 beam groups with a diversity penalty of 0.3.